MadaniKK/Brunochat-datapipeline/README.md

 ## Description

 The data pipeline consists of web crawling, web scraping components, writing data to vector database, and automating dynamic content daily updates.
-The web crawling component navigates through the department's website, identifying relevant pages to scrape.
-The web scraping component extracts text content from these pages, which is then used to train and fine-tune the chatbot's language models.
+1. Web crawling component navigates through the department's website, identifying relevant pages to scrape.
+2. Web scraping component extracts text content from these pages, which is then used to train and fine-tune the chatbot's language models.
-[Weaviate](https://weaviate.io/) or [Qdrant](https://qdrant.tech/) databases can be used as the vector database.
-A script is deployed on `AWS Lambda` to daily scrape dynamic content and update the database
+3.[Weaviate](https://weaviate.io/) or [Qdrant](https://qdrant.tech/) databases can be used as the vector database.
+4. A script is deployed on `AWS Lambda` to daily scrape dynamic content and update the database

 ## Getting Started
 1. Clone the repository: `git clone git@github.com:MadaniKK/2270-crawler-test.git`